NechiK/generator-mma/README.md

 - `gulp vet`

-    Performs static code analysis on all javascript files.
-Runs jshint and jscs.
+    Runs jshint and jscs on all javascript files.

 - `gulp test`

-    Runs all unit tests using karma runner, mocha, chai and sinon with phantomjs.
-Depends on vet task, for code analysis.
+    Runs all unit tests (using Karma runner and next frameworks: mocha, chai and sinon).

 - `gulp styles`

-    Compile scss files to CSS, add vendor prefixes, and copy to the build folder
+    Compile scss files to CSS and copy to the build folder

 - `gulp serve-dev`

     Serves the development code and launches it in a browser.
 The goal of building for development is to do it as fast as possible, to keep development moving efficiently.
-This task serves all code from the source folders and compiles less to css in a temp folder.
+This task serves all code from the source folders and compiles sass to css in a temp folder.

 - `gulp build`